jimfleming/recurrent-entity-networks/README.md

 # Recurrent Entity Networks

 This repository contains an independent TensorFlow implementation of recurrent entity networks from [Tracking the World State with
 Recurrent Entity Networks](https://openreview.net/forum?id=rJTKKKqeg).
 This paper introduces the first method to solve all of the bAbI tasks using 10k training examples.
+The author's original Torch implementation is available [here](https://github.com/facebook/MemNN/tree/master/EntNet-babi).

 <img src="images/diagram.png" alt="Diagram of recurrent entity network" width="886" height="658">